 What is Maritime Heritage?

 For much of human existence, people have relied on water as a source of food, energy, transportation, and even recreation.
 A narrative of human interaction with bodies of water throughout the course of history are preserved not only in writing, but also in physical objects left behind.
-These objects, called material culture by archaeologists, can relay information about the culture of the people that made and used these objects; they can tell us something about ourselves and our shared heritage.
+These objects, sometimes referred to as material culture by archaeologists, can relay information about the culture of the people that made and used these objects; they can tell us something about ourselves and our shared heritage.
 Although we have written records that help inform us of our past, these are often incomplete.
 Archaeologists help plug some of the gaps by studying the material cultural remains for clues about their use, value, and meaning.
 Maritime heritage is the study of our past in the context of marine environments.
 It is about how we used, worked, traveled, and played in, on, and under water.

 Why is it important?